IntoTheDev/MultiTag-System-for-Unity/README.md

 - Allows you to put as many Tags on your GameObject as you want
 - Add and Remove Tags via Scripting and Inspector
 - Work with ScriptableObjects instead of strings
-- Faster than Unity's tag system: Adding/removing tags, checking for tags.
-Getting all objects with tag as slow as Unity's ```FindObjectsWithTag``` but allocates way less garbage.
+- Faster than Unity's tag system: Adding/removing tags, checking for tags, getting all objects with tag.

 ## How to Install
 ### Git Installation (Best way to get latest version)